Hospital Board

 JJ Kuhn

-Prior to Medtronic, Mr. Kuhn worked as a business attorney at Gray Plant Mooty and as director of legal services and business development for Miga Solutions in Minneapolis.
+Prior to Medtronic, Kuhn worked as a business attorney at Lathrop GPM (F/K/A Gray Plant Mooty, P.A.) and as the Director of Legal Services and Business Development for Miga Solutions in Minneapolis.
 He is originally from Portland, Oregon and is a graduate of Carleton College and the University of Minnesota Law School.
+Kuhn lives in Edina, Minnesota with his wife, two children and two poorly behaved dogs.

 Jim Leslie